Hero Image

 Health & Flavor

-• Berries analyzed for moisture, Brix, titratable acidity, pH, total anthocyanins, and total phenolics
+Figure 1.
+Composition of California Blue Elderberry (based on collections from five farms in Yolo County and analyzed for moisture, Brix, titratable acidity, pH, total anthocyanins, and total phenolics)

 Health-promoting compounds

-One class of polyphenolics is “flavonoids” which are characterized by a three ring structure, such as that seen in Figure 3.
+One class of polyphenolics is “flavonoids” which are characterized by a three ring structure, such as that seen in Figure 2.
 The three ring structure of flavonoids helps the molecule act as an antioxidant, which is a general term for any compound that can inhibit or reduce oxidation.

-One type of flavonoid are anthocyanidins, which are called anthocyanins when a sugar molecule is attached to the compound, are plant pigments, often red, orange, and purple.
+One type of flavonoid are anthocyanidins (Figure 3), which are called anthocyanins when a sugar molecule is attached to the compound, are plant pigments, often red, orange, and purple.
 These are the compounds that make elderberries a beautiful dark purple!
 Anthocyanidins are sensitive to pH, changing colors when in a more or less acidic environment.
 They can be unstable in processing due to high heat or long storage.

 Another group of compounds within flavonoids, flavonols, are also found in elderberries.
 While not brightly colored like anthocyanins, they can act as powerful antioxidants and impart some biological benefits.